jmr982/simple-calendar-api/README.md

 please report them.
 If you are interested in working on the project, please do so.
 All help is welcome.

+## Test the API
+A test version of the API is live on https://simple-calendar-api.jmr982.serv00.net.
+To test it, use the following credentials:
+* username = testuser
+* password = eMNeM5t4vyTkHe5MYaxc2sy5&423~$

 ## Request - Implemented HTTP request methods
 ### GET
 List events by either id or start and end datetime.